h2oai/h2o-3/h2o-docs/src/product/upgrade/RChanges.md

-#R Interface Improvements for H2O
+#R Interface Improvements for H2O (Slater 3.2.0.5)

 Recent improvements in the R wrapper for H2O may cause previously written R scripts to be inoperable.
 This document describes these changes and provides guidelines on updating scripts for compatibility.